 Keep build tooling out of production.
 A Go service builds with golang:1.24 as the builder stage and ships from gcr.io/distroless/static-debian12 as the final stage.
 The build-time base and the runtime base should almost never be the same image.

 Renovate, Dependabot, or an in-house bot watches upstream digest changes.
 After every base image update: rebuild, re-scan, re-sign, re-attest, redeploy.
-Without automation, even a vendor's 48-hour patch SLA never reaches your production cluster.
+Without automation, even a vendor's published patch SLA never reaches your production cluster.

 Cluster-side policies in Kyverno, OPA Gatekeeper, Connaisseur, Ratify, or Portieris reject any pod whose image is unsigned, missing an attached SBOM, carrying a critical CVE older than your SLA, or pulled by tag instead of digest.
 The Minimus blog covers this enforcement pattern in depth in using the Kyverno admission controller to enforce hardened base images.

-This control mapping is the artifact most platform teams need for an audit.
-It demonstrates that a hardened base image program produces evidence for compliance dashboards covering CIS, FIPS, and STIG without manual evidence collection.
+This control mapping is one artifact platform teams can use during an audit.
+It demonstrates that a hardened base image program can produce evidence for compliance dashboards covering CIS, FIPS, and STIG without treating the image itself as proof of workload compliance.

 A final honest caveat: a secure base image program reduces build-time attack surface and produces audit evidence.
 It does not replace runtime threat detection, network policy, secrets management, or EDR on the host node.
 Treat the base image as the foundation, not the entire stack.